-We would encourage you to highlight the support tools that you currently offer employees within your organisation but you may also like to use some of ours too so please feel free to use the below text or link to our support page online.
+We would encourage you to highlight the support tools on offer in your local community, place of study or workplace, but you may also like to use some of ours too, so please feel free to use the below text or link to our support page online.

 If you are experiencing mental health problems or need urgent support, there are lots of places you can go to for help.

 See Me is focusing on changing how we all think and act about mental health.
 We're not able to provide individual or emergency support for people in crisis, but there are lots of people who can.
-They are listed here:
+They are listed here.